 Fix water leaks and gutters

-Plumbing leaks and broken gutters are some of the most common reasons for mildew to spread.
+According to Plumbing Lab, plumbing leaks and broken gutters are some of the most common reasons for mildew to spread.
 To stop the problem from reoccurring, it is important to fix them as soon as possible.

-Gutters keep water away from your house, so you should maintain them regularly.
+Gutters keep water away from your house, so maintain them regularly.
 Clean them every fall and spring to remove dirt, debris and leaves.

 Keep your home clean and fresh